 How would you see Derana TV’s success of entering Print & electronic media field, especially with the inception of the ‘’Sunday Morning‘’?

-Well they’re two different stories altogether!!
+Well, they’re two different stories altogether!!
 Derana is one story.
 In fact, I never planned to start a TV channel.
-I was actually pushed in to starting this channel.
-But why Derana became successful, was, two things.
+I was actually pushed into starting this channel.
+But why Derana became successful, was two things.
 First, we were able to differentiate the fact that we have to move along with the locally oriented programming and culture, plus the technology.
-Of course we crafted a product again, very carefully, and our proposition was very indigenous, and people saw the difference, and of course the trust on the brand, consistent proposition, we continued to deliver.
+Of course, we crafted a product again, very carefully, and our proposition was very indigenous, and people saw the difference, and of course the trust on the brand, consistent proposition, we continued to deliver.
 But at the same time, like any other organization within the group, we created a belonging culture than a hierarchical one.
 So that helped us to generate new ideas.
-That was also due to the generation of ideas, and making it consistent.
-Another thing was our current affairs, news content , which set an example to the rest, giving the full freedom to the team, and taking responsibility , trying to make it as unbiased as possible.
+That was also due to the generation of ideas and making them consistent.
+Another thing was our current affairs, news content, which set an example to the rest, giving the full freedom to the team, and taking responsibility, trying to make it as unbiased as possible.

 Do you believe in starting small?